 My Dead Piggy

 There was an empty dirt lot next to my building, and I decided to bury him there, as deep as I could, so he would be close.
-Even at that age I had the idea of visiting a loved one’s grave, even though my mother never mentioned it, and I had never been to one before.
+Even at that age, I had the idea of visiting a loved one’s grave, even though my mother never mentioned it, and I had never been to one before.
 It just felt right.

-I ran like lightning, being chased by thunder.
-They kept throwing, but my fear kept my pace, they never got closer, but before I got to the top, one exploded right next to my head, and how they laughed then, but after that last explosion, I could hear it no longer, and i’m grateful for that.
-All I heard was ringing, and muffled sounds, little else.
+I ran like an Olympian up the hallway stairs, being chased by the sound of thunder itself.
+They kept throwing, but my fear kept my pace, they never got closer, but right before I got to the top, one exploded right next to my head, pain exploding in my ear, and how they laughed then, but after that last explosion and pain, I could barely hear it, everything seemed muffled, and I’m grateful for that.
+All I heard was ringing, and muted sounds, little else.